-Journal: The edited and official record of all proceedings in each Chamber of the Legislative Assembly, published after each Legislative Session.
+Journal: The edited and official record of all proceedings in each Chamber of the Legislative Assembly, published online after each legislative session and printed in book format after each biennium.

 Judicial Branch: The branch of state government that interprets the Oregon Constitution and state laws.
 It includes the courts of the state, with the Supreme Court having general power over all other courts.
 The other two branches are the Legislative Branch and Executive Branch.